pengxiangzhang/Yin-Lab-dbPUP/content/Helppage.md

 All data for dbPUP are available for download.
 Data files for each zip file include:

-- Characterization Data: Biochemically validated proteins in FASTA and UniProt format
+- Characterization.tar.gz : Biochemically validated proteins in FASTA and UniProt format
-- Sequence Similarity Network: `PSI-BLAST` results for each family
+- Sequence_Similarity_Network.tar.gz: `PSI-BLAST` results for each family
-- Swiss-Prot Data: Protein sequences from Swiss-Prot dataset for each family
+- Swiss-Prot.tar.gz: Protein sequences from Swiss-Prot dataset for each family
-- TrEMBL Data: Protein sequences from TrEMBL dataset for each family
+- TrEMBL.tar.gz: Protein sequences from TrEMBL dataset for each family
+- UHGP: including homologs from UHGP and identified PGCs

 ## Statistics